Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Signs in a child

 In children, toxins are absorbed faster from the mucous membranes, and the body cannot fully resist external factors.
-Even those products that did not harm the rest of the family can cause an acute reaction.
-In a child, the disease is more severe than in adults, often caused by Escherichia coli.
+Even foods that do not cause harm to other family members can cause an acute reaction.
+In children, the disease is more severe than in adults and is often caused by E. coli.
 Symptoms of food poisoning in children:

 • stomach ache;